Back to Learning Center

 woman looking out window

 Divorce, no matter the circumstances, is a challenging and emotionally charged time in one’s life.
-Due to the uncertainty, anxiety, and, sometimes, the shock of their own situation, many going through it for the first time can find it comforting to know, typically, how the divorce process works, so they know what to expect moving forward.
+Due to the uncertainty, anxiety, and, sometimes, the shock of their own situation, many going through it for the first time can find it comforting to have a better understanding of how to get a divorce, so they know what to expect moving forward.
 Though the specifics can vary, the divorce process generally follows the same progression.

 1. File a Divorce Petition

-When a divorce petition is filed, it must include the following information:
+A divorce petition must include the following information:

-• A statement informing the court that at least one spouse in the marriage meets the specific state’s residency requirement for divorce.
-In Texas, one spouse must have lived in the state for at least six months before filing for divorce, and one spouse must have lived in the county for the preceding 90 days.
+• A written statement to the court informing them that at least one spouse meets the state’s residency requirement for divorce.
+In Texas, one spouse is required to have lived in the state for at least six months prior to filing for divorce, and one spouse must have lived in the county for the preceding 90 days.

-2. Notify Spouse and File Proof of Service
+2. Notify Your Spouse and File Proof of Service

-The next step in the divorce process is to give your spouse, the respondent, legal notice of the divorce petition.
-Legal notice requires serving your spouse with a copy of the filed-stamped copy of the petition.
+The next step in how to start a divorce process is to give your spouse, the respondent, legal notice of the divorce petition.
+Legal notice requires serving your spouse with a copy of the filed, stamped copy of the petition.

-Those who are reasonably amicable with their spouse may choose to give the divorce petition directly to their spouse, who can then sign a Waiver of Formal Service.
+Those who are reasonably amicable with their spouse or have had previous discussions about taking the steps to divorce may choose to give the divorce petition directly to their spouse, who can then sign a Waiver of Formal Service.

-Many whose spouses may not want to get a divorce or is not agreeable to signing a waiver will hire a process server or a county constable or Sheriff, who is licensed to personally serve the legal documents to your spouse.
+Those whose spouses may not want to get a divorce or may not be agreeable to signing a waiver can hire a process server or a county constable or sheriff, who is licensed to personally serve the legal documents to your spouse.

-In the event personal service is not successful, you can obtain a court order that allows for alternative service via mail or posting.
+In the event that personal service is not successful, you can obtain a court order that allows for alternative service by other means, such as by mail, online, or by posting a notice at the courthouse or publishing it in a newspaper.

 Once your spouse has been served with the divorce petition, you will need to file a proof of service or the signed waiver of service, which states that you have met the statutory requirements for providing a copy of the divorce petition to your spouse.
 If you fail to file a proof of service or properly serve your spouse the necessary paperwork, the divorce case will not be able to proceed.